Everyone's using it. Most are using it wrong.

 The model improves when you correct it.
 Treat it like a capable new hire who needs feedback.

-The pace of change in AI is not slowing.
+Despite confident predictions, the pace of change in AI is not slowing.
 Waiting for stability is waiting for something that isn't coming.
 The businesses building AI habits now — even small ones — will have a real operational advantage over those who wait.
 The good news is that starting small is genuinely the right approach, so there's no need to wait until you have a "strategy."

 One person, one task, one week.
 That's a sufficient start.